opulencephp/docs/console.md

 To register this command with our application, simply add its fully-qualified name to the array in "app/configs/console/commands.php".

 ## Calling From Code
-It's possible to call a command from another command.
-Just use the command's `call()` method:
+It's possible to call a command from another command:

 ```php
 namespace MyApp\Console\Commands;